 INTRODUCTION

-The Tarot of Oneness by Robyn Voisey is a captivating reinterpretation of the Pamela Coleman Smith deck, offering the opportunity to immerse yourself in each card's imagery.
+The Tarot of Oneness by Robyn Voisey is a captivating reinterpretation of the Pamela Colman Smith deck, offering the opportunity to immerse yourself in each card's imagery.
 In this deck, we are invited to be the figure portrayed in the traditional deck.
 Upon my initial flip-through, the deck's vibrant energy captivated me, with only a handful of cards obviously requiring that I spend more time in them.

 QUEEN OF PENTACLES